-With a dedicated GPU, naturally the first tests I conducted were gaming ones.
+With a dedicated GPU, naturally the first tests we conducted were gaming ones.
 The Clipboard and its Skylake processor have more than enough power to make Hearthstone fly, even at full resolution.
 Plugging the display into the keyboard base unlocks even more performance from the dedicated GPU.
 With the discrete graphics chip in tow, the Surface Book can play Rocket League at 30 frames per second (fps) in full screen and medium settings.

 Here's how the Microsoft Surface Book performed in our suite of benchmark tests: